quietfanatic/verdant-fang/README.md

 Magical warrior Verdant and her trusty sidekick Fang venture into a dark cave to confront the evil within!

-This game was made for Strawberry Jam 2024.
-The theme of the jam is sexuality, so I packed a bunch of things I find sexy into this game, including:
+This game was made for Strawberry Jam 8.
+The theme of the jam is sexuality, so I packed a bunch of things I find sexy into this game, such as:
   - Snakes
   - Caves
-  - Violence
+  - Strong women
   - Transformation scenes
   - Slightly unfair level design
   - Moddable game content (with a text editor)